 - mechanical and production engineering

 Entry without a degree is unlikely, although it may be possible to enter at a lower level as a technician.
-A degree or professional qualification would then have to be obtained to progress to the role of development scientist.
+A degree or professional qualification would then have to be gained to progress to the role of development scientist.

 A pre-entry postgraduate qualification is not essential, but a relevant applied MSc or PhD can be advantageous and will aid future career development.
 Holding a postgraduate qualification is also likely to increase your earnings.